 ANCHORAGE, AK (April 25, 2022) – Today, Audubon Alaska celebrates the Department of the Interior’s announcement of a new Record of Decision (ROD) to strengthen the management of the National Petroleum Reserve - Alaska (NPR-A).
-This decision includes more protective lease stipulations and operating procedures for threatened and endangered species and restores Special Area protections for places like the Teshekpuk Lake wetlands complex and the Colville/Kuukpik River.
+This decision includes more protective lease stipulations and operating procedures for threatened and endangered species.
+It also restores Special Area protections for places like the Teshekpuk Lake wetlands complex and the Colville/Kuukpik River.

 In response, Audubon Alaska released the following statement from Interim Executive Director, David Krause: